Taiwan Space Agency: 2023

 The organization is placed under the direct oversight of the National Science and Technology Council and renamed the Taiwan Space Agency.
 The Chinese name was not changed.

 2025

 The agency selected a site in Pingtung County for the construction of Taiwan's National Launch Site.

 In summer 2025 the Industrial Technology Research Institute (ITRI) ceased its involvement in the Taiwan Space Agency's 5G LEO communications satellite project saying that they had realized that satellites were outside of their area of expertise.
 ITRI was replaced by private firms.

+In 2025 the National Taipei University of Technology partnered with the Taiwan Space Agency, Institute for Information Industry, and ITRI to offer a three-year intensive program in satellite communications technology.